Forms and Deadlines

-NO. Contact your state representatives and ask them to create online voter registration for all Maine voters.
+Ask your state representatives to create online voter registration for all Maine voters.

 Election Day Registration

-YES.
-Voters can register to vote at their polling place on Election Day.
+Voters may register to vote at their polling place on Election Day.

 Click HERE to find your Polling Place.

-YES.
-Maine is a No-Excuse Absentee Voting state which allows all registered voters to vote an absentee ballot by mail.
+Maine is a No-Excuse Absentee Voting state which allows all voters to vote an absentee ballot by mail.

 See ABSENTEE VOTING for more information.

-Contact your state representatives and ask them to expand In-Person Early Voting to more locations and to all Maine voters.
+Ask your state representatives to expand vote-by-mail to all Maine voters.